Malajoe Batawi

-Malajoe Batawi: Kitab deri hal Perkataan-Perkataan Malajoe, Hal Memetjah Oedjar-Oedjar Malajoe dan Hal Pernahkan Tanda-Tanda Batja dan Hoeroef-Hoeroef Besar (better known by the short title Malajoe Batawi; Perfected Spelling: Melayu Betawi; literally Betawi Malay) is a grammar of the Malay language as spoken in Batavia (now Jakarta) written by Lie Kim Hok.
+Malajoe Batawi: Kitab deri hal Perkataan-Perkataan Malajoe, Hal Memetjah Oedjar-Oedjar Malajoe dan Hal Pernahkan Tanda-Tanda Batja dan Hoeroef-Hoeroef Besar (better known by the short title Malajoe Batawi; Perfected Spelling: Melayu Betawi: Kitab dari hal Perkataan-Perkataan Melayu, Hal Memecah Ujar-Ujar Melayu dan Hal Pernahkan Tanda-Tanda Baca dan Huruf-Huruf Besar; literally Betawi Malay: A Book of Malay Words, Breaking Up Malay Saying and Punctuation Marks and Capital Letters) is a grammar of the Malay language as spoken in Batavia (now Jakarta) written by Lie Kim Hok.
 The 116-page book, first published in 1884, saw two printings and has been described as the "most remarkable achievement of Chinese Malay writing".

 Background and writing

 During the late 1800s numerous books and newspapers had been published in Batavia (now Jakarta) using a creole form of Malay.
 These books, including translations of Chinese works, did not use a standardised language.
 Some were written entirely in one sentence, with a single capital letter at the beginning and a single full stop at the end.

 Lie Kim Hok (1853–1912) was a journalist and teacher who wrote extensively in the creole.
 He considered the lack of standardisation appalling, and began to write a grammar of the language to ensure a degree of regularity in its use.
 The same year he published Malajoe Batawi, he released Kitab Edja (Spelling Book), a book to teach spelling to schoolchildren.